Yalantis-Projects-Romanenko/gencoder/readme.md

 ## Gencoder
-Gencoder is a command line tool for encoding and decoding sentences using funny encodings.
+Gencoder is a command line tool for encoding and decoding text using funny encodings.
 It is a homework project for Yalantis Golang School

 ## Instalation